 - Putting words or phrases in quotation marks to “set them off” from the others, so readers know they’re “special.”

-- Using italics when a character’s being very emotional.
-Even when they’re not.
+- Using italics or ALL CAPITALS when a character’s being very emotional.
+Even when they’re NOT.

-- Having one or more characters use the same gesture over and over.
+- Having one or more characters use the same gesture, facial expression, or other behavior over and over.